aakash-216/internship_ValidusTech_meshing/README.md

 - Mesh fields are essential for impeller meshing
 - Periodic meshing is the correct way to handle cyclic geometries in Gmsh
 - CAD quality directly affects mesh robustness
-- Not all mesh operations belong in Gmsh — knowing tool limits matters

----

-## Status

-🚧 Ongoing
-This repository will continue to evolve with:
-- Cleaner impeller CAD
-- Improved structured meshing
-- Solver-ready CFD meshes
-- Automation scripts

----

-## Notes

-This repo is **learning-focused**, not a polished product.
-Expect experimentation, iteration, and documented failures — because that’s how real engineering work happens.

 ---